Crispin of Viterbo: Life

 He lived an austere life devoid of the luxuries of the times.
 In Orvieto he lived on the first floor in a small room and he rose in the morning to meditate before he attended a number of Masses.
 For lunch he ate little vegetable soup or a mouthful of bread dipped in water.
 He would often beg for alms or go out to visit either convicts in the local prison or the sick in the hospitals and infirmaries.
 In the summer he slept on the roof.
 There was once a nun that did not treat him well and he said of it: "praise God that there is one woman in Orvieto who knows me and treats me as I deserve".

-Illustrious individuals visited the simple friar including bishops and cardinals and even Pope Clement XI himself who took great delight in conversing with the humble Franciscan (the two would also meet sometimes at Castel Gandolfo).
-Clement XI even once visited him in his kitchen to meet with him and in homage to the pious friar.
-It was his constant endeavor to imitate the virtues of his patron Felice di Cantalice whom he had chosen as his model of perfection at the beginning of his religious life.
+Many prominent figures visited him, including bishops, cardinals, and Pope Clement XI himself (the two would also meet occationally at Castel Gandolfo).
+Clement XI even once visited him in his kitchen.
+He strived to embody his patron Felice di Cantalice whom he had chosen as his role model at the beginning of his religious life.
 In Orvieto he served as the questor where he solicited alms for the poor.
 The housewives became so fond of him that the superior had to re-appoint him as the questor since the townsfolk would accept no one else.
-He - much like his patron - used to call himself the ass or the beast of burden to his order and having on one occasion been asked the reason he went bare-headed he answered that "an ass does not wear a hat".
-In winter 1747 he became quite ill to the point it was believed he would die so his superiors sent him to Rome but he recovered and returned to his duties.
+He – much like his patron – used to call himself the ass or the beast of burden to his order.
+On one occasion, when he was asked the reason he went bare-headed, he answered that "an ass does not wear a hat."
+In winter 1747 he became quite ill to the point it was believed he would die so his superiors sent him to Rome.
+He recovered and was able to returned to his duties.

 His superiors sent him from Albano to Rome on 13 May 1750 when his health began to deteriorate knowing that he would die there; he himself predicted he would die in Rome before it was made public his superiors would be sending him there.
 Fioretti died on 19 May (he wished to die after the feast of Saint Felix of Cantalice) due to pneumonia at the Immaculate Conception convent on the Via Veneto in Rome.
 His remains - at present in a state of remarkable preservation - rests under one of the side altars in the famed Santa Maria della Concezione dei Cappuccini church in Rome.
 His remains were exhumed in 1959 and found to be incorrupt.